dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 after declaring the module so it's easier to write our code.

-In the mount function, we will initialize Presence for the channel through the `Presence.track/4` function.
+In the `mount/3` function, we will initialize Presence for the channel through the `Presence.track/4` function.
 We will define a constant `@channel_topic` and use it in the function as well.
 Change the